Tackling your regression, by using random projections of the predictors.

-Scaling up your high dimensional regression by reducing the dimensionality using (is this always true?) a random projection, which is not far from compressed sensing, except in how we handle noise.
-In this linear case, this is of course random linear algebra, and very close to a randomised matrix factorisation.
+Usually this means using those projections to reduce the dimensionality of a high dimensional regression.
+In this case it is not far from compressed sensing, except in how we handle noise.
+In this linear model case, this is of course random linear algebra, and may be a randomised matrix factorisation.

 I am especially interested in seeing how this might be useful for dependent data, especially time series.

 Brian McWilliams, Gabriel Krummenacher and Mario Lučić, Randomized Linear Regression: A brief overview and recent results.
 Gabriel implemented some of the algorithms mentioned, e.g.

 - SRHT: Uses the Subsampled Randomized Hadamard Transform (SRHT), equivalent to leverage based sampling.